 1. Why do you want to start a career as an electrician?

 In most states, apprentice electricians must complete several years of on-the-job training to become eligible to apply for an electrician license.
-By starting an electrician apprenticeship program, the candidate is essentially making a long-term commitment to working for your business.
-As the business owner, it’s important to ask the candidate about their long-term career goals to ensure they possess the drive and dedication to complete the necessary training.
+By starting an electrician apprenticeship program, the candidate is committing to working for your business.
+As a business owner, it’s important to ask the candidate about their long-term career goals to ensure they possess the drive and dedication to complete the necessary training.
 In a sense, this is more than a job interview; it's a career interview.

-Make sure to ask open-ended questions (avoid “yes” or “no” questions) to see how the candidate responds and communicates when put on the spot — a skill that will surely come in handy at the jobsite.
+Make sure to ask open-ended questions (avoid “yes” or “no” questions) to see how the candidate responds and communicates when put on the spot — a skill that will surely come in handy at the job site.
 Additionally, look for a candidate who maintains good eye contact, offers a firm handshake, and displays confident body language.
-These skills provide a strong indication of their communication skills, and offer a preview of how the apprentice will engage with customers.
+These signs strongly indicate their communication skills and show how the apprentice will engage with customers.

 2. What do you know about our electrical company?

-Hiring managers tend to consider applicants more seriously when they clearly demonstrate a concerted effort to learn more by scouring your company website, visiting social media sites, and talking to your current or previous employees.
+Hiring managers consider applicants more seriously when they demonstrate a concerted effort to learn more by scouring your company website, visiting social media sites, and talking to your current or previous employees.
 It’s also a good indicator of the candidate’s interest in working for your business for the long haul.
-On the flipside, consider it a red flag if the candidate lacks knowledge about your specific electrical business.
+Conversely, consider it a red flag if the candidate lacks knowledge about your specific electrical business.

 3. Where do you see yourself in 10 years?